Appointment reminder service

 Each missed appointment costs the hospital money in terms of the time our medical staff waste, £160 for each appointment, but more importantly, it means that the slot cannot be offered to another patient.

-It’s been shown that sending appointment reminders can significantly reduce the number of missed appointments, so where appropriate, from February, we will be sending text reminders to many of our patients, reminding them of their outpatient appointment.
+It’s been shown that sending appointment reminders can significantly reduce the number of missed appointments, so where appropriate, we send text reminders to many of our patients, reminding them of their outpatient appointment.

 Frequently Asked Questions